-Your little one is certainly growing up.
-And he wants to act like it too!
+Your almost-2-year-old one is certainly growing up.
+And probably acting like it too!

-He’ll start to imitate adults while playing and will try to help you around the house – maybe buy him his own little dustpan and brush and put him to work!
+At this age, toddlers will start to imitate adults while playing and will try to help you around the house – maybe buy him his own little dustpan and brush and put him to work!
 It sounds silly but it is never too early to encourage children to help out around the house – check out this list of age-appropriate chores for children.

-By the time your little one is two years old she might start to put two words together.
-She should be able to run well and climb down the stairs while holding on to the railings.
-She will probably be able to stand up without using her hands and.
-He should be able to walk backwards and sit on a chair at the table.
+By the time your little one is two years old they might start to put two words together.
+They should be able to run well and climb down the stairs while holding on to the railings.
+A two-year-old will probably be able to stand up without using their hands to push up off the floor, should be able to walk backwards and sit on a chair at the table.

-But he’s not grown up yet – there is probably one more major hurdle before your toddler becomes a little person … toilet training!
+But they’re not grown up yet – there is probably one more major hurdle before your toddler becomes a little person … toilet training!

 How is your toddler going?

 At this age your toddler still needs about 11-14 hours of sleep each day – including at least one daytime nap, which they will still need until they’re about 3 years + (although many will not ‘want’ it for that long!).

-Indulge in your baby’s love of make believe by helping her play role-play and imitation games.
-You can buy toy versions of adult household items (like kitchen utensils, phones, garden tools) but your little one will probably be happy with imaginary props or the actual adult items (provided they are safe).
+Indulge in your toddler’s love of make believe by encouraging them to play role-play and imitation games.
+You can buy toy versions of adult household items (like kitchen utensils, phones, garden tools) but your little one will probably be just as happy with imaginary props (finger phones) or the actual adult items (provided they are safe).